 These antibodies, known as antiphospholipid (aPL) autoantibodies, are a feature of the autoimmune disease antiphospholipid syndrome, which is associated with blood clots in veins and arteries.

 aPL antibodies activate various factors in the blood, including platelets, to trigger the blood clotting process.
-Viral infections can lead to the production of these antibodies, including — according to recent case reports — the infection that causes COVID-19.

 However, data on aPL antibodies and their ability to trigger blood clots in people with COVID-19 are still limited.
 To add to the evidence, this study tested for aPL antibodies in 172 people receiving inpatient treatment COVID-19.